Multiclass Online Learnability under Bandit Feedback: Discussion and Open Questions

-While the BLdim provides a sharp quantitative characterization of deterministic learners in the realizable setting, it is unclear whether it provides a tight \textit{quantitative} characterization for randomized learners in both the realizable and agnostic settings.
-Recently, \cite*{DBLP:conf/colt/FilmusHMM23} give a combinatorial parameter called the randomized Littlestone dimension and showed that it exactly quantifies the optimal expected mistake bound for randomized learners in the realizable, full-information setting.
+While the BLdim provides a sharp quantitative characterization of deterministic learnability in the realizable setting, it is unclear whether it provides a tight \textit{quantitative} characterization of randomized learnability in both the realizable and agnostic settings.
+Recently, \cite*{filmus2023optimal} gave a combinatorial parameter called the Randomized Littlestone dimension and showed that it exactly quantifies the optimal expected mistake bound for randomized learners in the realizable setting under full-information feedback.
 Is there a modification of this dimension that can exactly quantify the optimal expected mistake bound for randomized learners in the realizable setting under \textit{bandit feedback}?
 Can such a dimension also be used to give a sharper upperbound on the expected regret in the agnostic setting?